terminal-nerds/website/README.md

 | ![Node.js logomark] [Node.js]       | As core JavaScript runtime for this project development.
 It offers stability and a vibrant community collection of packages.                                                                                |
 | ![pnpm logomark] [pnpm]             | As primary [Node.js] package manager, because it is fast, efficient, disk-saving, and has a feature - [workspaces] - built-in support for [monorepo] without using third tools.                             |
 | ![TypeScript logomark] [TypeScript] | As the primary programming language because it offers a fantastic developer experience thanks to its toolings, typings and helps find possible bugs we may not notice.                                      |
+| ![Express logomark] [Express] | With a myriad of HTTP utility methods and middleware at our disposal, creating a robust API is quick and easy.
+| ![mongodb logomark] [MongoDB] | MongoDB’s document data model naturally supports JSON and its expressive query language is simple for developers to learn and use.
+| ![Swagger logomark] [Swagger] | The module can identify the endpoints and automatically capture methods such as to get, post, put, and so on.
+Then will create API documentation regarding those methods.

 [git]: https://git-scm.com/
 [git logomark]: https://api.iconify.design/simple-icons:git.svg "Git logomark"